kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/9-switch-interfaces.md

 Hub

-- A hub is a physical layer device that operates in half-duplex mode at layer 1 &rarr; Switch operates at layer 2 and uses MAC addresses to send frames to specific hosts
-- When a device sends a frame, the hub copies and sends the frame out of all other ports.
-If two devices (end devices connected to the hub) send frames at the same time, a collision occurs
 - A hub is a physical layer device that operates in half-duplex mode at layer 1.
 In contrast, a switch operates at layer 2 and uses MAC addresses to send frames to specific hosts
 - When a device sends a frame, the hub copies and sends the frame out of all other ports.
 If two devices send frames at the same time, a collision occurs